corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 3. **Sharing mutable state across goroutines.** What you'd write as `mu sync.Mutex; data map[K]V` becomes `Arc<Mutex<HashMap<K, V>>>`.
 Slightly more verbose, much more checked.
 4. **Returning references from functions.** [Lifetime annotations](/blog/lifetimes/) show up.
 They're not as bad as their reputation, but they're new.

-The good news: once you internalize borrowing, it stops fighting you.
+The good news is that once you internalize borrowing, it stops fighting you.
 Most experienced Rust developers will tell you the borrow checker became an ally somewhere between weeks 4 and 12.
 The first month is the hardest.

 ### Compile Times

-Be honest with your team: Rust compile times are a real downgrade from Go's.
+Be honest with your team — Rust compile times are a real downgrade from Go's.
 A clean release build of a medium service can take minutes.
 Incremental builds and `cargo check` are reasonable and compile times have gotten much better over the years, but you'll feel the difference.

-Mitigations: use `cargo check` in your edit loop, split into a workspace once it pays off, use `mold` as the linker, and keep proc-macro-heavy crates in their own crate so they only recompile when they change.
+To mitigate, use `cargo check` in your edit loop, split into a workspace once it pays off, use `mold` as the linker, and keep proc-macro-heavy crates in their own crate so they only recompile when they change.
 See [tips for faster Rust compile times](/blog/tips-for-faster-rust-compile-times/) for a deeper dive.

 ### Async Coloring